Masuria: Kingdom of Prussia

 Germanisation policies in Masuria included various strategies, first and foremost they included attempts to propagate the German language and to eradicate the Polish language as much as possible; German became the obligatory language in schools from 1834 on.
 In 1813 the old Polish school in Ełk, founded in 1546, was transformed into a German gymnasium.
 Fryderyk Tymoteusz Krieger, superintendent of the school, actively defended the rights of local Poles to use the Polish language, becoming the first pastor in Masuria to protest against the initiated Germanization of Polish schools in the region.
 Prussian authorities launched investigations against Krieger three times.
-Polish people who had acquired knowledge of the German language, including children whose parents did not speak German, were officially classified as ethnic Germans by the authorities, and were denied the right to attend Polish church services.
+Polish people who had acquired knowledge of the German language, including children whose parents did not speak German, were officially classified as ethnic Germans by the authorities and were denied the right to attend Polish church services.
 In 1836, a synod was organized in Olecko which protested against Germanization policies.
 The synod's protest was signed by all the pastors in the Olecko County, and its arguments were later used by the well-known defenders of the Polish language in Masuria, Gustaw Gizewiusz and Krzysztof Celestyn Mrongovius.
-The protests were successful, however, the campaign of Germanization was resumed in 1865 and later intensified.
+The protests were successful; however, the campaign of Germanisation was resumed in 1865 and later intensified.
 The Lutheran churches and their vicars principally exerted their spiritual care in Polish as concerned to Polish mother tongue parishioners.

 Polish secret resistance was active and smuggled weapons through the region to the Russian Partition of Poland during the January Uprising of 1863–1864.
 Polish insurgents fled from the Russians to Masuria and found shelter in various towns and villages.
 Some insurgents reorganized in Masuria to return to the Russian Partition of Poland and continue the fight.
 Newly formed Polish units from the Prussian Partition of Poland also passed through Masuria, and even clashed with Prussian troops in the region.
 Several local resistance members, smugglers and insurgents were arrested and imprisoned by the Prussians.
 Local residents protested against the deportation of insurgents to the Russian Partition.